msainsburydale/NeuralEstimators.jl/docs/src/examples/data_gridded.md

 ## Training the estimator

-We train the estimators using fixed parameter instances to avoid repeated Cholesky factorisations (see [Storing expensive intermediate objects for data simulation](@ref) and [On-the-fly and just-in-time simulation](@ref) for further discussion):
+We train the estimators using fixed parameter instances to avoid repeated Cholesky factorisations (see [On-the-fly and just-in-time simulation](@ref) for further discussion):

 ```julia
 K = 5000